mikekinsman/build-2025-lab306/3-dashboard-apphost.md

 Before continuing, consider some common terminology used in .NET Aspire:

-- *App model*: A collection of resources that make up your distributed application ([DistributedApplication](https://learn.microsoft.com/dotnet/api/aspire.hosting.distributedapplication)).
+- *App model*: A collection of resources that make up your [distributed application](https://learn.microsoft.com/dotnet/api/aspire.hosting.distributedapplication).
 For a more formal definition, see [Define the app model](https://learn.microsoft.com/dotnet/aspire/fundamentals/app-host-overview?tabs=docker#define-the-app-model).
 - *App host/Orchestrator project*: The .NET project that defines and orchestrates the *app model*, named with the **.AppHost* suffix (by convention).
 - *Resource*: A [resource](https://learn.microsoft.com/dotnet/aspire/fundamentals/app-host-overview?tabs=docker#built-in-resource-types) represents a part of an application whether it be a .NET project, container, or executable, or some other resource like a database, cache, or cloud service (such as a storage service).
 - *Reference*: A reference defines a connection between resources, expressed as a dependency using the **WithReference** API.
 For more information, see [Reference resources](https://learn.microsoft.com/dotnet/aspire/fundamentals/app-host-overview?tabs=docker#reference-resources).

 ## Create App Host Project

-### Visual Studio & Visual Studio Code

 1. [] Add a new project to the solution called **AppHost**:
    - Right-click on the solution and select **Add** > **New Project**.